Graduate College Policies on Program-Specific Admissions Procedures.

 - Graduate Admissions Committees should adhere to all institutional anti-discrimination policies http://policy.arizona.edu/human-resources/nondiscrimination-and-anti-harassment-policy

 - While certain records may be downloaded as spreadsheet files, special care must be taken to protect the privacy of applicants.
-The circulation of such files should be tightly controlled and under no circumstances should an application ever be printed and circulated in hard copy.
+The circulation of such files should be tightly controlled and under no circumstances should an application ever be downloaded, printed or circulated outside of the GradApp System.
 Faculty who have taken the FERPA exam have access to the protected electronic copies on GradApp and can enter their confidential electronic evaluations there.

 - To protect the integrity of the decision-making process, the Graduate College strongly recommends that admissions committees make use of the evaluation tools available in GradApp.